luisomoreau/learn-full-stack-javascript-development-for-beginners/README.md

 Now you can create a new recipe!

-Post again the same recipe as before, just change the Title and do not forget to add your userId property if you want to be able to edit it after.
+Post again the same recipe as before, just change the name and ** do not forget to add your userId property if you want to be able to edit it after.**

 If you forget it, the relation between the Recipe and the user won't be made, thus there will be no owner of this recipe.
 Consequently, the permission won't be granted:
 ```
 {
   "name": "Super Cookies",